-One in roughly every 125 babies in the UK has a heart problem – that’s more than 3,000 newborns each year.
+One in roughly every 125 babies in the UK has a heart problem – that’s around 6,000 newborns each year.
 But fewer than half of those are spotted during pregnancy and, in some parts of the UK, detection rates are as low as 1 in 4.

 That means around 1,000 newborns leave hospital every year with no one realising they have a life-threatening heart condition.

-Serious heart conditions are the most common and deadly congenital birth defect – responsible for 40% of all deaths from congenital anomalies and 1 in every 13 infant deaths in the UK.
+Serious heart conditions are the most common and deadly congenital birth defect – responsible for 40% of all deaths from congenital anomalies and more than 1 in 13 infant deaths in the UK.

 In too many cases, these heart problems aren’t detected until after the baby has tragically passed away – meaning they never had a chance of survival.

 In some types of heart defect, intervention is needed within the first few hours of life to perform a procedure to stabilise the baby – without early detection in these cases babies’ lives are at risk almost from the moment they are born.

 When detected, we know that many heart conditions can be treated – surgery survival rates are very high and 80% of babies born with a congenital heart defect survive past 16 years of age.
 The NHS has some of the world’s leading heart surgeons and doctors, and units around the UK are achieving remarkable things every day.

 Experts agree on the benefits of early detection, which include:

 - The baby’s birth can be managed – often in a specialist centre with the right medical experts at the birth